aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/tables/find-query-tables-and-list-objects-related-to-external-data-connections/_index.md

             }
         }

-        // Iterate all the list objects in this worksheet for (int k = 0; k < worksheet.GetListObjects().GetCount(); k++) {
+        for (int k = 0; k < worksheet.GetListObjects().GetCount(); k++)
+        {
             ListObject table = worksheet.GetListObjects().Get(k);

-            // Check the data source type if it is query table if (table.GetDataSourceType() == TableDataSourceType::QueryTable)
+            if (table.GetDataSourceType() == TableDataSourceType::QueryTable)
             {
-                // Access the query table related to list object QueryTable qt = table.GetQueryTable();
+                QueryTable qt = table.GetQueryTable();

-                // Check if query table is related to this external connection if (ec.GetId() == qt.GetConnectionId() && qt.GetConnectionId() >= 0)
+                if (ec.GetId() == qt.GetConnectionId() && qt.GetConnectionId() >= 0)
                 {
-                    // Print the query table name and print its refersto range std::cout << "querytable " << qt.GetName().ToUtf8() << std::endl;
+                    std::cout << "querytable " << qt.GetName().ToUtf8() << std::endl;
                     std::cout << "Table " << table.GetDisplayName().ToUtf8() << std::endl;
                     std::cout << "refersto: " << worksheet.GetName().ToUtf8() << "!"